-MTPO PUBLIC INVOLVEMENT EVALUATION FORM-Date:\\\
+MTPO PUBLIC INVOLVEMENT EVALUATION FORM-Date:

 NAME ADDRESS PHONE

-How were you informed about the meeting?
+1. How were you informed about the meeting?
 Flyer (location)

 Newspaper Ad Radio Ad Television Story

 Newspaper Story Radio Story Other

-2. Did you have adeq topic(s)? uate understanding of th ne presentation of the meeting
+2. Did you have adequate understanding of the presentation of the meeting topic(s)?

 YES NO YES NO [comment on back of card]

 3. Did you have adequate opportunity to discuss topic(s) on the meeting agenda?

 YES NO [comment on back of card]

 SIDE 2

 4. Comments and/or suggestions on the MTP O's public involvement process.

 i